mjahanshahi/mls-new/content/expertise/kinetics-of-metallurgical-reactions.md

 - Jahanshahi, S., and Wright, S. (1992).
 Studies on the reduction kinetics of metallurgical lead slags.
 In: 4th International Conference of Molten Slags and Fluxes, 572-577.

 - Jahanshahi, S., and Player, R. L. (1989).
 Process chemistry studies of the ISASMELT lead reduction process.
-In: Non-Ferrous Smelting Symposium, pp.33-40.
+In: Non-Ferrous Smelting Symposium, 33-40.

+- Jahanshahi, S and Belton, G.R.
+Metal/slag phosphorus equilibria and kinetics of phosphorus transfer in oxygen steelmaking.
+Process Technology Proceedings of 5th Intl Iron & Steel Congress, Washington D.C., 1986, 641-651 (ISS-AIME).